johnstontrav/klairejohnston-hugo-cms/site/content/post/behind-the-lens.md

   zone to take first hand pictures like these ...
 image: /img/screen-shot-2020-01-16-at-3.14.13-pm.png
 ---
-With our collective consciousness directed towards Australia's bushfire devastation this fire season, these images should be compulsory viewing.
+With our collective consciousness directed towards Australia's bushfire devastation this fire season and these images, and the particular moments they capture, are such an important part of the narrative.

 https://www.smh.com.au/interactive/2020/behind-the-lens/live/index.html